enzoarguello512/morfi-react/README.md

 **This requires that you have already pre-configured the ".env.development" file.
 You can find the example in [.env.example.development](https://github.com/enzoarguello512/morfi-react/blob/159b9b61dfd1772f6ae5fb8f70f17104af22a03d/.env.example.development).**

 For production mode, you will need the [".env.production"](https://github.com/enzoarguello512/node-rest-jwt/blob/develop/.env.example) file and also to start the server with the results of `npm run build`.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ```sh
 npm start